 If the manager has recently created the stake pool, and there are no stake accounts present yet, the command-line utility will inform us.

-Stake pools only accept deposits from fully staked accounts, so we must first
+Stake pools only accept deposits from active accounts, so we must first

 create stake accounts and delegate them to one of the validators managed by the